apache/maven-site/content/markdown/repositories/artifacts.md

 </dependency>
 ```

-Obvious difference is presence of `classifier` in first case, while in second lack of it but presence of `type` "test-jar",
+The obvious difference is presence of `classifier` in first case, while in second lack of it but presence of `type` "test-jar",
-that in the other hand, implies classifier of "tests".
-In both cases, extension is "jar" (in first it uses the default
-value for this property, while in second type defines it).
+that in the other hand, implies a classifier of "tests".
+In both cases, the extension is "jar".
+The first it uses the default value for this property, while the second type defines it.

-Note: In this very case, using the first way is somewhat "explicit", and is recommended way.
+Note: In this very case, the first way is somewhat "explicit", and is recommended.
 Not so for the
 cases when type handler carries some important extra information (like some custom packaging), where using `type`
 is more appropriate.
-Simply put, in this case the type "test-jar" is like an alias for ordinary JARs with "tests"
+Simply put, in this case the type "test-jar" is like an alias for ordinary JARs with the "tests"
 classifier.

 ## Summary